francois/scout_inventory/README.md

     - Indicates future repairs or things that may have happened to the Product
     - It may be easier to display the reservation list and have a Notes field next to each event

+## Technical Notes

+This is a Ruby on Rails 5.2 application, running on Ruby 2.5 and using PostgreSQL 10.x.